christophhart/hise_documentation/ios.md

 4. Compile the app using **Product -> Build For Profiling** (or **Product -> Build for Testing** to debug)

 That's it.
 From then on you can do everything just like with a normal iOS app (upload to App Store, submit for testing, etc).

+> If you archive the app, make sure you select all targets (or the app won't work).

 ## iOS specific features